nightscout/trio-docs/docs/EN/settings/configuration/preferences/mainsettings.md

 - 6pm: 2 U/hr (this is the "max" basal used)
 - 9pm: 1.5 U/hr

-It is 7 am so iAPS has been scheduled to deliver 1 U/hr.
-But Bill is running high so iAPS wants to deliver more.
+It is 7 am so Open-iAPS has been scheduled to deliver 1 U/hr.
+But Bill is running high so Open-iAPS wants to deliver more.

 The maximum temporary basal rate that can be set is 2 U/hr * 3 = 6 U/hr

 ## Current Basal Safety Multiplier
-Limits the maximum temporary basal rate iAPS is able to use at the **current time.
+Limits the maximum temporary basal rate Open-iAPS is able to use at the **current time.
 The default setting of 4, which is unlikely to need adjustment, allows for a maximum basal rate of 4x the current basal rate.

 Ex: It is currently 9am and Bill has the following basal profile: